 “Then I arranged the sections in a sequence, which took a long time as well, and then I got down to the editing, and each of the three books took about a year and a half.

 “Many stories were written multiple times, so I tried to take the best of each version.
 Once the entire work had been edited into shape, I went back to the first one and edited it again.
-Now I am laying it out for publication.
+Now I have published it.

 “It has been a long, long process, but I am working on this because I think it is a great story, it will sell well, and people will love it.”